Clarity logoClarity logoClarity

 IRS Form 1099-SB: Seller's Investment in Life Insurance Contract

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 1099-SB reports the seller's investment in a life insurance contract that has been transferred in a reportable policy sale.
 Introduced by the Tax Cuts and Jobs Act of 2017, this form is part of a pair; alongside Form 1099-LS — designed to bring transparency to the life settlement industry.
-While most taxpayers will never encounter a 1099-SB, understanding it is essential for anyone involved in the sale of a life insurance policy.
+While most taxpayers will never encounter a 1099-SB, understanding it matters for anyone involved in the sale of a life insurance policy.

 For most of the history of life insurance in America, policyholders who no longer wanted or needed their coverage had two options: let the policy lapse (receiving nothing) or surrender it to the insurance company for its cash surrender value.
 The life settlement industry emerged in the 1990s and 2000s as a third option; selling the policy to a third-party investor for more than the surrender value but less than the death benefit.